-The consolidated operating margin target for 2012 was consistent with our long-term financial model of 20% to 30% of revenue.
-The actual consolidated operating margin was 28%, which was below the target.
-As a result, each of our named executive officers was eligible to receive up to 89% of his bonus target.
-The annual bonuses for 2012 for our named executive officers are listed under the heading "Executive Compensation- Summary Compensation Table" and will be paid in March 2013.
-Dr. Shillman has elected to forgo his 2012 bonus, and, as requested by him, we will donate this amount to a public charity.
+The consolidated operating margin target for 2013 was consistent with our long-term financial model of 20% to 30% of revenue.
+The actual consolidated operating margin was 27%, which was above the target.
+As a result, each of our named executive officers was eligible to receive up to 189.5% of his bonus target.
+The annual bonuses for 2013 for our named executive officers are listed under the heading "Executive Compensation- Summary Compensation Table" and will be paid in the first quarter of 2014.
+Consistent with prior years, Dr. Shillman elected to forgo his 2013 bonus, and, as requested by him, we donated this amount to a public charity.